hoho0001/mad9022-w19/docs/assignments/api.md

 Counts for 20% of your final Grade in MAD9022
 :::

 This will be a joint assignment with a partner.
 You and a partner of your choosing will be building a whole full-stack solution.
 The API portion will be built for MAD9124.
 The front-end interface will be built for MAD9022.
+[MAD9124 Project Details](https://mad9124-w19.github.io/deliverables/final.html).

 ::: danger ACTION REQUIRED
 Please send an email to both Steve **griffis@algonquincollege.com** and Robert **mckennr@algonquincollege.com** to tell us who your partner for the final project will be.